hail-is/hail/README.md

 [![Hail talk at Spark Summit West 2017](https://storage.googleapis.com/hail-common/hail_spark_summit_west.png)](https://www.youtube.com/watch?v=pyeQusIN5Ao&list=PLlMMtlgw6qNjROoMNTBQjAcdx53kV50cS)

-### Using Hail
+### Getting Started

+There are currently two versions of Hail: `0.1` (stable) and `0.2 beta` (development).
+We recommend that new users install `0.2 beta`, since this version is already radically improved from `0.1`, the file format is stable, and the interface is nearly stable.

-To get started using Hail on your own data or on [public data](https://console.cloud.google.com/storage/browser/genomics-public-data/):
+To get started using Hail `0.2 beta` on your own data or on [public data](https://console.cloud.google.com/storage/browser/genomics-public-data/):

-- install Hail using the instructions in [Getting Started](https://hail.is/hail/getting_started.html)
+- install Hail using the instructions in [Getting Started](https://hail.is/docs/devel/getting_started.html)
-- read the [Overview](https://hail.is/hail/overview.html) for a broad introduction to Hail
+- read the [Overview](https://hail.is/docs/devel/tutorials-landing.html) for a broad introduction to Hail
-- follow the [Tutorials](https://hail.is/hail/tutorials-landing.html) for examples of how to use Hail
+- follow the [Tutorials](https://hail.is/docs/devel/overview.html) for examples of how to use Hail
-- check out the [Python API](https://hail.is/hail/api.html) for detailed information on the programming interface
+- check out the [Python API](https://hail.is/docs/devel/api.html) for detailed information on the programming interface

+As we work toward a stable `0.2` release, additional improvements to the interface may require users to modify their pipelines when updating to the latest patch.
+All such breaking changes will be logged [here](http://discuss.hail.is/t/log-of-breaking-changes-in-0-2-beta/454).

+See the [Hail 0.1 docs](https://hail.is/docs/stable/index.html) to get started with `0.1`.
+The [Annotation Database](https://hail.is/docs/stable/annotationdb.html) and [gnomAD distribution](http://gnomad-beta.broadinstitute.org/downloads) are currently only directly available for `0.1` but will be updated for `0.2` soon.

-### Support
+### User Support

 There are many ways to get in touch with the Hail team if you need help using Hail, or if you would like to suggest improvements or features.
-We also love to hear from new users about how you are using Hail.
+We also love to hear from new users about how they are using Hail.

 - chat with the Hail team in the [Hail Gitter](https://gitter.im/hail-is/hail) room
 - post to the [Discussion Forum](http://discuss.hail.is) for user support and feature requests, or to share your Hail-powered science
 - please report any suspected bugs to [github issues](https://github.com/hail-is/hail/issues)

-Hail uses a continuous deployment approach to software development, which means we frequently push new features.
-We update our users about changes to Hail via the Discussion Forum.
+Hail uses a continuous deployment approach to software development, which means we frequently add new features.
+We update users about changes to Hail via the Discussion Forum.
 We recommend creating an account on the Discussion Forum so that you can subscribe to these updates.

 ### Contribute

 Hail is committed to open-source development.
 Our [Github repo](https://github.com/hail-is/hail) is publicly visible.
 If you'd like to contribute to the development of methods or infrastructure, please:

+- see [Getting Started Developing])(https://hail.is/docs/devel/getting_started_developing.html) for info on compiling Hail
 - chat with us about development in our [Gitter dev room](https://gitter.im/hail-is/hail-dev)
 - visit the [Development Forum](http://dev.hail.is) for longer-form discussions
 <!--- - read [this post]() (coming soon!) for tips on submitting a successful Pull Request to our repository --->